 - Picture yourself in a career that you love.
 What are you doing?
 What path did you take to create the opportunity?
 Working backward from your goal is often an effective strategy for you

-- Meet with a Career Coach to help you navigate through all of the various career paths you’ve considered
+- Meet with a Career Educator to help you navigate through all of the various career paths you’ve considered

 - Environments that are flexible and encourage creative thought and strategy will bring out your best.
 Opportunities to see the big picture and plan new approaches will energize you